Transformations The heights (in inches) of women listed in Data S... | Channels for Pearson+

 Transformations The heights (in inches) of women listed in Data Set 1 “Body Data” in Appendix B have a distribution that is approximately normal, so it appears that those heights are from a normally distributed population.

-a.
-If 2 inches is added to each height, are the new heights also normally distributed?
+b.
+If each height is converted from inches to centimeters, are the heights in centimeters also normally distributed?

 Verified step by step guidance